toddllm/klaviyo-reporting-poc/docs/NARROW_SCOPE_POC_PR_PLAN.md

 3. Reviewer ► Confirm CI workflow succeeds and uploads artifact

 **Merge when these checkboxes are green:**
-- [ ] All validation steps passed
+- [x] All validation steps passed
-- [ ] Tests are properly marked and isolated
+- [x] Tests are properly marked and isolated
-- [ ] CI workflow is correctly configured
+- [x] CI workflow is correctly configured

+**Evidence:**
+- PR #49 created on May 6, 2025
+- Implementation includes performance tests for 1-day, 7-day, and 30-day ranges
+- Tests properly marked with @perf to exclude from default suite
+- CI workflow configured for weekly runs with artifact upload

 ---